MartynasPocius/Intro-to-AI-in-Robotics/README.md

 3. Phase 3: Introduction to Webots simulation software
 4. Phases 4-5: Webots: Project Breakdown

-## Equipment

-In the normal setting, the tutorial series would require physical components.
-Due to the current pandemic situation, however, learners without bot kits are not going to be disadvantaged, as the practical part for the Phases 1-2 can be completed with Tinkercad circuit simulator.
-Although, having physical kits are encouraged.

 ## Timeline

 | Title | Date |